mini-kep/parser-rosstat-kep/README.md

 1. Rosstat publishes KEP publication every month as rar'ed Word files
 2. we download and unpack rar files from website, or S3 bucket (prior to 2017) *(not implemented, TODO)*
-3. we parse and check Word files and save output as three CSV files (annual, quarterly and monthly)
+3. we parse Word files, and check data and save output as three CSV files (annual, quarterly and monthly)
 4. machine-readable CSV files are available at <https://github.com/epogrebnyak/mini-kep/tree/master/data/processed/latest>
 5. you can import macroeconomic indicators to your R/pandas code from these files